 In addition to the inherently hazardous conditions associated with working in the woods, e.g.: sharing the road with log trucks, private and District vehicles; ticks, snakes, and bees; the planting blocks burned by wildfire contain standing dead trees that are susceptible to wind throw which could lead to serious injury or loss of life.
 A Job Hazard Analysis (JHA) and the Plumas National Forest Safety Plan for Post-fire Reforestation and Release Projects is included as District Furnished Property.
 District employees will not be allowed to work in the field when the Contracting Officer (or her designated representative) has determined that hazardous conditions make fieldwork an unacceptable risk.
 (See the Plumas NF Safety Plan for Post-fire Reforestation and Release Projects for details.)
 The Contractor shall provide a full time Project Safety Officer and non-planting Crew Safety Officer who shall be responsible for enforcing the Contractor's safety plan.
-If there is only one crew working on the project Safety Officer is responsible to get input from the Crew Safety Officers and the District's Inspectors and to consult with the Contracting Officer's Representative on any and all issues related to safety.
+If there is only one crew working on the project, the Project Safety Officer and Crew Safety Officer requirement may be served by one individual.
+The Project Safety Officer is responsible to get input from the Crew Safety Officers and the District's Inspectors and to consult with the Contracting Officer's Representative on any and all issues related to safety.
 The Project Safety Officer shall remove the Contractor personnel from the field when conditions are unsafe.